This guest post comes from Andy Grigg. If you are wanting to get your family out walking more, get inspired by the Grigg family…

 Energised and emboldened by our experience of standing tall on some of the highest mountain in England, we got to thinking about what our next challenge would be.
 Now I love the Lake District, but when I thought about it, I hadn’t really covered much of the area.
 I think you tend to fall back on places you are familiar with and concentrate on well-known and famous summits.

 Decision made, our challenge saw us heading up to the Lakes as often as time and money would allow.
-We didn’t have an agenda in terms of timescale, but we had been bitten by the walking bug and our infectious enthusiasm drove us forward.
+We didn’t have an agenda regarding timescale, but we had been bitten by the walking bug, and our infectious enthusiasm drove us forward.